 USTR Highlights Mainland Chinese Policies, Other Concerns in Annual Trade Barrier Reports

-USTR has issued its annual National Trade Estimate report, which describes significant foreign barriers to U.S. exports of goods and services, foreign direct investment and intellectual property rights protection as well as the actions being taken to address those barriers.
-The NTE report covers the most important barriers, including those that may be consistent with international trade rules (e.g., very high tariffs), affecting U.S. exports to 60 economies, the European Union, Hong Kong, Taiwan and one regional body.
+The Office of the U.S. Trade Representative recently issued its annual National Trade Estimate report, which describes significant foreign barriers to U.S. exports of goods and services, foreign direct investment and electronic commerce as well as the actions being taken to address those barriers.
+The NTE report covers significant barriers, including those that may be consistent with international trade rules (e.g., very high tariffs), affecting U.S. exports to 61 countries, the European Union, Hong Kong and certain other locations.

 The report again describes Hong Kong as a “duty-free port, with few barriers to trade in goods and services and few restrictions on foreign capital flows and investment,” and indicates that the Hong Kong government “pursues a market-oriented approach to commerce.”

-While the United States continues to believe that Hong Kong generally provides robust IPR protection and enforcement and maintains a dedicated and effective enforcement capacity, a judicial system that supports enforcement efforts with deterrent fines and criminal sentences, and youth education programmes that discourage IPR-infringing activities, the report again points out that Hong Kong’s failure to update its copyright system has made it vulnerable to digital copyright piracy.
-As a result, industry groups are making efforts to develop an Infringing Website List to raise awareness of websites offering pirated content among advertisers.
-The report adds that devices enabling illegal streaming of digital content are also available in Hong Kong.
-An additional concern is that, although the Hong Kong Customs and Excise Department routinely seizes IPR infringing products arriving from mainland China and elsewhere, stakeholders report that counterfeit pharmaceuticals, luxury goods and other infringing products continue to transit Hong Kong in significant quantities destined for both the local market and places outside of Hong Kong.
+While the United States continues to believe that Hong Kong generally provides robust IPR protection and enforcement and maintains a dedicated and effective enforcement capacity, a judicial system that supports enforcement efforts with deterrent fines and criminal sentences, and youth education programmes that discourage IPR-infringing activities, the report again points out that Hong Kong’s “failure to modernize its copyright system has allowed it to become vulnerable to digital copyright piracy.”
+According to the report, in the absence of an updated copyright system the Hong Kong Customs and Excise Department has stepped up enforcement actions against digital piracy.
+An additional concern is that, although HKCED routinely seizes IPR-infringing products arriving from mainland China and elsewhere, U.S. stakeholders report that counterfeit pharmaceuticals, luxury goods and other infringing products continue to transit Hong Kong in significant quantities destined for both the local market and markets outside of Hong Kong.